The 7 Best Fonts for YouTube Thumbnails (2023)

 3. Badaboom BB

 Badaboom, just like its name, is here to make a fun impression.
-This choice may not be as versatile, but it’s impactful.
+This choice may not be as versatile, but it’s certainly an impactful and fun font!

 It’s been picked up by creators who make DIY videos and content aimed at a younger audience.